jose-alonso-portfolio/openai-with-container-apps/README.md

 cd ../openai
 docker build -t <dockerhub-username>/openaiapi:latest .
 docker push <dockerhub-username>/openaiapi:latest

+cd ../bot
+docker build -t <dockerhub-username>/openaibot:latest .
+docker push <dockerhub-username>/openaibot:latest
 ```

 In `main.bicep`, find the references to the container images and replace them with the Docker Hub images.
 For example, for the UI, replace `${acr.properties.loginServer}/openaiui:latest` with `<dockerhub-username>/openaiui:latest`.
-Do the same for the API.
+Do the same for the API and bot.

 ## Deploy Azure OpenAI